Churchill Archive Platform - Accessibility

 Areas of recent improvement:

-• A ‘Skip to Main Content’ link is now available on all image viewer, catalogue, and search results pages.
+• A 'Skip to Main Content' link has been added to all content pages, including search result and content index pages.

-• Keyboard-only users can now expand/collapse the Accordion links on the Explore By pages
+• Keyboard-only users can now expand/collapse the post-search filters.

 • Keyboard focus is now visible on 'Search' and 'Go' buttons.

-• Keyboard focus is now visible in the 'Explore By' and 'Browse Contents' navigation menus.
+• Focus is now visible in the 'Explore By' and 'Browse Contents' navigation menus.

 • Modal windows such as 'Share', 'Cite', or 'Subscription Required' can now be closed using keyboard navigation only.